Now accepting proposals for 2026 Reading Circle Leaders!

-BECOME A BOOK HUDDLE LEADER!
+BECOME A READING CIRCLE LEADER!

 In a field where burnout is common and connection is rare, Therapist Book Huddles invite therapists to slow down, engage deeply with meaningful books, and rediscover the professional community we all need to thrive.